cyclobrando/lmno/README.md

-# lmno
-Teaching my son how to read.
+Teaching my son how to read!